 What is unique about the city?

-From nought to sixty: With a new progressive government elected in 2015, Valencia has adopted an ambitious approach to developing a migration policy from scratch.
+From nought to sixty: With a progressive government elected in 2015, Valencia has adopted an ambitious approach to developing a migration policy from scratch.
 The city has simplified bureaucratic procedures and facilitated the participation of civil society organisations and migrants in policy processes.
 It is not just individual policy measures that are inspiring – the overall approach is impressive.
 Due to a lack of initiative from the previous conservative government there was no real migration policy before 2015.
+However, in May 2023, the progressive government was replaced at both municipal and regional level.
+At the regional level, a coalition of the conservative PP together with the right-wing populist Vox has been governing since then, which is likely to have a negative impact on the solidarity-based migration policy.

 What is the focus of local migration policies?